Lola Matmusaeva, chairperson

 Gustaf Sörnmo, treasurer

-My name is Gustaf and I'm the founder and currently a treasurer of Central Asia Solidarity Groups.
-My interest in Central Asia started in 2009 when I travelled Kyrgyzstan and Kazakhstan, meeting activist groups and civil society representatives in a wide range of thematic areas.
+My name is Gustaf and I'm the founder and currently the treasurer of Central Asia Solidarity Groups.
+My interest in Central Asia started in 2009 when I travelled to Kyrgyzstan and Kazakhstan, meeting activist groups and civil society representatives in a wide range of thematic areas.
 From this trip the informal network that was to become CAG was born.
-Since the formalisation in 2012, I have been based both in Sweden and Central Asia, working with areas such as strategic planning, partnerships in Central Asia, project coordination, project design and resource mobilisation, among other things.
+Since the formalization in 2012, I have been based both in Sweden and Central Asia, working with areas such as strategic planning, partnerships in Central Asia, project coordination, project design and resource mobilization, among other things.
 Between the years 2012-2018, I was the chairperson of CAG.
-Aside from my work as chairperson and coordinator in CAG, I have launched/co-founded several other CSOs such as Tamam, Vardagens civilkurage and Forma.
+Aside from my work as chairperson and coordinator in CAG, I have launched/co-founded several other CSOs.

 I'm Johan Blomqvist, board member at Central Asia Solidarity Groups.
 I first got involved with the Central Asia Solidarity Groups when I went to Kyrgyzstan as an EVS volunteer for an year in 2014-2015, working with one of CAG's partner organisations on a project to strengthen young people's abilities to make change happen in their own lives and local communities on their own terms.
 After the project I continued my engagement in CAG as a board member, as I want to contribute to a region where the needs and human rights of people are met, and where social inclusion can happen in more equal societies.

 Talgat Subanaliev, board member